Township Business Ideas and Opportunities [UPDATED]

 7. Creative arts

-“I started my business because lot of people love art, they love to have their own sketched portraits so I wanted to meet their wants and to set an example to other artists that you can go big with art,” says Ntamane.
+“I started my business because a lot of people love art, they love to have their own sketched portraits so I wanted to meet their wants and to set an example to other artists that you can go big with art,” says Ntamane.

 Ntamane says he started his business with art supplies and a camera.
 His target customers are art galleries, schools, hotels, clubs, parties and individuals.
 Ntamane says he does online marketing to promote his business.